AqwamCreates/DataPredict/docs/API/Others/ReinforcementLearningQuickSetup.md

 ### extendUpdateFunction

-Sets a new function on reset alongside with the current model's update() function.
+Sets a new function on update alongside with the current model's update() function.

 ```
 ReinforcementLearningQuickSetup:extendUpdateFunction(updateFunction)